metamot/opi5plus-lfs/README.md

 # OrangePi5+ LFS

+## Initial Requirements:

+Target is : **OrangePi5+ with installed eMMC-module**

+**WARNING**: Opi5+ without eMMC is not supported!

+Initial host is : OrangePi5/5b/5+ with Debian11 or Ubuntu22.04.

+Original "Orange" Debian-11 (Bullseye) XFCE from Xunlong - is highly recomended.

-Clone:
+## Clone:

     sudo chmod 777 /opt
     cd /opt
     git clone https://github.com/metamot/opi5plus-lfs

 **NOTE:** Home-catalog is not suitable for builds.
-You need to clone directly inside "/opt".
+You need do clone directly inside to "/opt".
 Sub-dirs (i.e. /opt/some-dirs/opi5plus-lfs) are not supported.

+## Setup host (need only once at first run):

+For Debian host, we need to choose **bash** instead of dash (say "no" for dash):

+    sudo dpkg-reconfigure dash

 Show help:

     make

-Change dash to bash:

-    sudo dpkg-reconfigure dash

-Configure-host:
+Configure-host (again say "no" for dash):

     make host

-Download all pkgs
+## Download packages

     make pkg
-(Do it twice to download all !!!)

-Make main ptocess:
+***IMPORTANT!*** After this operation, Please double check that all packages are done at this point ("Repeat-command result"):

+    make pkg
+    make: Nothing to be done for 'pkg'.

+## Build mmc.img:

     time make stage1